projecthorus/radiosonde_auto_rx/auto_rx/README.md

 Radiosonde Auto-RX Utilities
 ============================
-T his fork of rs1279's excellent RS codebase is intended to produce a set of utilities to allow automatic reception and uploading of radiosonde positions to APRS-IS and Habitat.
+This fork of rs1279's excellent RS codebase is intended to produce a set of utilities to allow automatic reception and uploading of radiosonde positions to APRS-IS and Habitat.
 Eventually I hope to have an automatic receive station installed at a strategic location in the Adelaide South Australia area, to better assist with gathering of RS41 radiosondes once they start being